gvwilson/sensibleadventures/nardica/nardica.md

 without sludging every bit of fertile soil in Antarctica as a side effect, but not the jellyfish.
 No,
-this was probably someone local trying to scissor out the genes that make them filter microparticles out of the water."
+this was probably someone local trying to splice in some genes so they would trap more plastic in their body."
 Catching sight of Iffy's puzzled look, he waved his arm at the slick again.
-"That's what they were tweaked to do---collect all the tiny bits of plastic in the water.
+"That's what they were originally tweaked for---to filter all the tiny bits of plastic out of the water."

+"Like the barnacles filter the metal?"
+Iffy said.

+Wales nodded.
-It made sense at the time,
+"It made sense at the time,
 in a desperate kind of way,
-but then they hybridized with some other tweak for rapid growth and..."
-He shrugged.

-"And they took over,"
-Iffy finished.
+but it never really worked.
+The only thing that *did* work was the accelerated growth."

-"I read about it in school,
-how they ate up everythin' so most o' the fish starved an' everythin' fell apart."
+"I read about that in school---how they ate up everythin' so most o' the fish starved an' everythin' fell apart."

-Wales nodded.
+"The clathrate bubbles feed the microorganisms the jellyfish eat, which is why the best jelly fishing is where the sea is most likely to boil.
-"One disaster among many," he said.
+It's just one more disaster among many.
-"And every time we try to put it right, it seems we just tangle it up worse."
+And every time we try to put one of them right, it seems we just tangle things up worse."

+Iffy watched the lumpy slick slide by for a second, then reached over and punched his shoulder.
+"For bein' so gloomy," she said firmly.
+"You were a lot more fun when you were all smiley an' such."

+The startled look on Wales' face turned into a smile---a real smile, the first Iffy had seen since the attack.
+"I'm sure I was," he agreed.
+He turned his back to the ocean and nodded toward his cabin.
+"Want to go make something?"

+The Marines had filled the *Guinevere*'s smaller hold with their equipment and sleeping rolls, so Iffy and Wales lugged his toolboxes down to the engine room.
+Iffy laid a fresh sheet of sterile plastic down on the narrow shelf that served her as a makeshift workbench while Wales pushed two stools against the wall and set one of his toolboxes on them.
+A click,
+a quiet hiss as the airtight seal released, and its lid swung up to reveal wonders.
+Gears and knurled slip-rods,
+spools of optical fiber thinner than a human hair, four thumb-sized motors with built-in batteries, transducers and pressure sensors and an entire tray full of tiny cores the size of sand grains...
+"You could buy the *Guinevere* with this," Iffy said in awe.

+"Not quite,"
+Wales said.
+Then he laughed.
+"Or maybe, I don't know.
+The governor wanted to be sure we didn't run short.
+Here."
+He plucked a micro-manipulator out of a recess in the hard foam that lined the lid of the toolbox.
+"How about you build us a hundred-to-one step-up for a fan rotor, and I'll get the printer going over there in the corner."

+The next hour flew by.
+Iffy knew she should be doing chores, but she also knew Uncle Jack had made up those chores just to keep her busy.
+*This* was what she ought to be doing: fitting tiny  metal gears and rods together, threading control fibers through them, and grinding the rough edges off the still-warm plastic housings that came out of the efficient little printer Wales had set up.
+Every addition to the motor growing in front of her suggested three more.
+She shuffled them in her mind like cards, staring into nothing for long moments as she invented and discarded a dozen solutions to her next challenge before one clicked into place and she knew, she just *knew*, that it would work.

+She glanced up once and caught Wales looking at her.
+"'S matter?" she asked,
+blinking and then rolling her shoulders as she realized that she had been hunched in one position far too long.

+"Nothing," he said.
+He punched her shoulder gently.
+"It's just a pleasure to watch you work."

+"Thanks," she mumbled,
+her cheeks warming the way they did when Honesty said something nice.

+The thought of her friend brought her mood crashing down.